matthewmsmith/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ## Objectives

 - Explain function scope
+scope determines accessibility and visibility.
 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+Closure defines that any function can look outward but never inward.
+It gives access from inner function to outer function scope.
 ## Introduction

 This challenge focuses on both scope and closures.